akashm776/akashm776/README.md

 **OTCO** comes from a question I had while reading about how OT is often used in multimodal learning: as a regularizer or a way to align distributions.
 But OT is also a mapping.
 If that mapping contains structure, can we use it more intelligently to generate synthetic hard negatives for multimodal contrastive learning?

 **exactness-triage** comes from a similar instinct.
 Agent memory and context compaction often lean on summarization because LLMs are good at it.
-I wanted to test the assumption behind that move: some tool outputs may contain exact, load-bearing details — a key name, a failing diff, a specific error string — that should be preserved before compression, not reconstructed after summarization.
+I wanted to test the assumption behind that move: some tool outputs may contain exact, load-bearing details (a key name, a failing diff, a specific error string) that should be preserved before compression, not reconstructed after summarization.

 The common thread: I like questioning the default interpretation of a technique, then building the smallest experiment I can to see whether the idea survives contact with reality.